XMODEM: TeLink

 The basic "block 0" system became a standard in the FidoNet community, and was re-used by a number of future protocols like SEAlink and YMODEM.

 XMODEM-CRC

-The checksum used in the original protocol was extremely simple, and errors within the packet could go unnoticed.
+The checksum used in the original protocol was extremely simple, and certain types of errors within the packet could go unnoticed.
 This led to the introduction of XMODEM-CRC by John Byrns, which used a 16-bit CRC in place of the 8-bit checksum.
-CRC's encode not only the data in the packet, but its location as well, allowing it to notice the bit-replacement errors that a checksum would miss.
+CRCs encode not only the data in the packet, but its location as well, allowing it to notice the bit-replacement errors that a checksum would miss.
 Statistically, this made the chance of detecting an error less than 16 bits long 99.9969%, and even higher for longer error bit strings.